-Permission to change from study-for-credit status to auditing (no credit) status must be obtained from the instructor by the end of the second week of the semester or the first week of the summer session.
+Permission to change from study-for-credit status to auditing (no credit) status must be obtained from the instructor by the end of the equivalent second week of each term.
 The instructor must submit an Audit Form to the Office of Student Records and Registration.
 The instructor may change the grade of an auditor either at mid-term or on the final grade report from "AU" to "W" in case of excessive absence or lack of participation in the course.